 RV Rules of the Road: Can you sleep while driving an RV?

-If you’re at the wheel of one of our Houston RV rentals, please remain wide awake.
+If you’re at the wheel of one of our RVs, please remain wide awake.
 For passengers, safety is essential as you pilot your motorhome down those Texas highways.
 That’s why it’s important to follow Texas RV seatbelt laws.

 In a moving RV, following the RV rules of the road is important.
 Even when you just want a quick nap, it’s essential that everyone remain safe.
 If you feel comfortable enough to sleep sitting up in an RV passenger seat, the more power to you!
 Just be sure to stay buckled up.

 Unfortunately, the truth of the matter is that sleeping in an RV bed while the vehicle is in motion simply isn’t safe.
 A quick stop could send the sleeping passenger tumbling out of bed.
 Play it safe out there when you want to get some shut-eye on the road.